HabitatFramework/TechnicalGuide/optimisation/optimisation.rst

 Only one copy of the database and the GIS layer should be used to avoid data becoming corrupted.
 If multiple copies are used e.g. an ArcGIS layer and a MapInfo layer or an Access database and a SQL Server database, changes to one GIS layer or database will not be present on the other, causing a mismatch between the attribute and spatial data.

 Habitat data must not be edited directly in either the database or the GIS layer.
-Any modifications made outside the HLU GIS Tool could cause data corruption particularly if unique identifiers are altered.
+Any modifications made outside the HLU Tool could cause data corruption particularly if unique identifiers are altered.

 However, if additional entries are required in the lookup tables, these may be added to the database directly.
 It is essential that the structure of these tables is not altered and we recommend that any updates to the data in these tables are carried out solely by the database administrator.